-Gas

-Accessible parts of the system were visually inspected without removing fittings.
+Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-The gas meter is located in an external meter box.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.

-Sanitary fittings in the bathroom comprise a white suite with low level WC, wash-hand basin and bath with mixer shower over.

-There is a stainless steel sink unit in the kitchen.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Sanitary fittings in the bathroom comprise a white suite of WC. wash hand basin and bath with electric shower over.
+There is a sink unit within the kitchen.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.

-There is a 'Potterton' wall mounted gas heating boiler within a cupboard in the kitchen.
+There is 'Worcester' wall mounted gas heating boiler within a cupboard in the front bedroom.
 This serves water filled radiators throughout the property and also provides domestic hot water.

-Drainage

-Drainage covers etc were not lifted.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be to the main public sewerage system.
+Visually inspected.